jecampagne/jax-kalman-bucy/README.md

 </div>

 # Disclaimers
-Note that this project is not endorsed, affiliated or supported by Google/JAX, the name is just a mash-up of Kalman and JAX.
+Note that this project is not endorsed, affiliated or supported by Google/JAX, the name is just a mash-up of Kalman, Bucy and JAX.